JanSharp/phobos/notes.md

 -- TODO: osx is actually macOS nowadays.
 Incorporate that into the readme somehow

--- TODO: ask Therenas what name to put into the license file.
-Legal stuff is hard

 -- TODO: add library package to github releases

 -- TODO: capitalize all instances of `phobos`.
 I've decided the real name for the project will start with a capital letter